Jonathan Alden Sr.

 Capt.
 Jonathan Alden Sr. (c.
-1632 - February 14, 1697), the son of Mayflower immigrants, was a military officer and farm owner in Plymouth Colony.
+1632 - February 14, 1697), the son of Mayflower settlers, was a military officer and farm owner in Plymouth Colony.
 The home he built in the late 1600s is now a National Historic Landmark in Duxbury, Massachusetts.

 Early life

 Jonathan Alden was born c.
 1632 in the seaside town of Duxbury (Note: Early spellings of Duxbury include Ducksburrow, Duxburrough, Duxburough, and Duxburrow.) in Plymouth Colony.
 He was the fifth of ten children born to John Alden (c.
 1598-1687) and Priscilla Mullins (c.
 1602-c.
 1685), who both arrived on the historic 1620 voyage of the Mayflower.
 John Alden, a cooper by trade, was a member of the Mayflower's crew and Priscilla Mullins was a passenger.

 In 1627, about five years before Jonathan Alden's birth, John Alden was granted 169 acres along the Bluefish River in Duxbury, where he built a home near Eagletree Pond.
 John and Priscilla Alden raised all of their children on their Duxbury farm.